Designing An Online Course

 Examine other online courses to see the features and design elements that you think serve your learning goals.
 Most faculty like to start by viewing a course in their own discipline, but don’t stop there.
 You’ll get a wealth design ideas from courses regardless of the subject area.
 Good design is not content specific.

 MCC provides previews a sampling of online classes at our eLearning Site.
 This is a great place to start.

 Canvas is our Learning Management System (LMS) for MCCCD.
-View courses from a variety of colleges that use our LMS.
+View courses from a variety of colleges that use our LMS Canvas in the Canvas Catalog.
 For even more course samples using Canvas explore by feature.

 Open Source Courses

 Go beyond Canvas to discover even more amazing course designs.

 - Merlot provides peer reviewed online teaching and learning materials.

 - edEx Courses are made available by the Harvard Extension School’s Open Learning Initiative.
 Featuring Harvard faculty, the noncredit courses are open to the public.
 You do not need to register to view the lecture videos.